 See id., pp. ii-iii, p.
 10, § 1.5.1.3, p.
 39, § 2.2.4.

 When we refer to the GeoTracker database in this order, we mean the current GeoTracker database or any successor database that we utilize for similar purposes in the future.
+All data required to be reported by this order, the 2013 Dairy General WDRs, and the revised dairy general waste discharge requirements is public data, and it is very important that the data be submitted in a usable format that is both transparent to the public and suitable for data analysis.
+For example, pdf uploads are not suitable for data analysis, so they are generally not in a “usable format.”

 See Harter, Final Report, supra, at pp. 10-11, stating: